Acer Therapeutics Inc. (ACER) is predicted to post EPS of -0.41 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors

 Acer Therapeutics Inc. (ACER) Ownership Facts and Figures

-Now let’s turn our focus to how large-scale investors are working with this stock of the Biotechnology Industry.
-Acer Therapeutics Inc.’s current insider ownership accounts for 16.30%, in contrast to 37.50% institutional ownership.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Biotechnology industry.
+Acer Therapeutics Inc.’s current insider ownership accounts for 14.40%, in contrast to 33.10% institutional ownership.
 According to the most recent insider trade that took place on Jul 24, this organization’s Director bought 45,000 shares at the rate of 3.50, making the entire transaction reach 157,500 in total value, affecting insider ownership by 63,905.
 Preceding that transaction, on Jul 24, Company’s Chief Legal Officer and Secy bought 14,285 for 3.50, making the whole transaction’s value amount to 49,998.
 This particular insider is now the holder of 14,285 in total.

 Acer Therapeutics Inc. (ACER) Earnings and Revenue Records

-In the latest quarterly report released, which was put into the public domain on 9/29/2020, the organization reported -$0.51 earnings per share (EPS) for the three months, lower than the consensus estimate (set at -$0.46) by -$0.05.
+As on 9/29/2020, Multinational firm has announced its last quarter scores, in which it reported -$0.51 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.46) by -$0.05.
 This company achieved a return on equity of -92.72.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.41 per share during the current fiscal year.

 Acer Therapeutics Inc.’s EPS decrease for this current 12-month fiscal period is -17.20% and is forecasted to reach -1.65 in the upcoming year.